 There is also the chance to enrol on publically recognised courses such as the BTEC in Marine Engineering in addition to the Royal Yachting Association’s various courses, which give sea cadets a valuable head start in life.

-For more information visit the Sea Cadet Corps website.
+Learn more about the SCC by visiting the Sea Cadet Corps website.